What Is Yield Farming, and How Does It Work?

 Liquidity

-Liquidity is central to most DeFi protocols, and for smooth trading on DEXs, users need to require significant liquidity to ensure successful trades.
+Liquidity is central to many decentralised exchanges, where deeper pools can reduce slippage and improve execution for trades.
 Yield farmers contribute their crypto to liquidity pools—collections of assets locked in smart contracts on platforms like Uniswap or SushiSwap.
-These pools enable efficient trading and earn contributors a share of the transaction fees or other incentives.
+These pools enable trading and earn contributors a share of the transaction fees or other incentives.

 Yield farming can be appealing, but like any investment strategy, it has its fair share of pros and cons.
 Here's what you need to know: